 Oats are a whole grain that doesn’t taste like cornmeal, but the texture is pretty much the same.
 It will produce a creamy dish or a relatively chewy cake.

 The oats are naturally yellowish-white in color.
 The taste of the oats is pale but fragrant and tender.
-This is a product that is very suitable for vegetarians to supplement their yummy savory breakfast daily.
+This is a suitable product for vegetarians to supplement their yummy savory breakfast daily.
 And of course, it is very healthy.

 In terms of nutrition, this is considered to be a rich source of fiber for the body, especially beta-glucan and a range of other essential antioxidants, vitamins, and minerals.